sanjyot242/BlockChain-Midterm/README.md

 4. Connect your MetaMask wallet to the local network and import accounts from Ganache.

-5. Deploy the smart contracts on Ganache: truffle migrate --network ganache
+5. Deploy the smart contracts on Ganache: truffle compile, truffle migrate

-6. Run the frontend application: npm start
+6. Run the frontend application: npm run dev

 ## Deployment on Sepolia Testnet